sturlabragason/sturlabragason.github.io/cv.md

 ## Hi I'm Sturla Bragason!

-Here is a list of things I like personally and profesionally: Open-Source, Privacy, Fediverse, Blockchain, Decentralization.0 Here are things I know really well: Azure, AWS, DevOps, Git, Cloud Strategy, and arcitecting all of these things.
+Here is a list of things I personally and professionally appreciate: Open-Source, Privacy, the Fediverse, Blockchain, and Decentralization.
+Here are areas in which I have extensive knowledge and expertise: Azure, AWS, DevOps, Git, Cloud Strategy, and architecting solutions involving these technologies.

 PS.
 If you came here looking for my CVs, here they are: [short](https://sturlabragason.github.io/cv/sturlabragason_onepager.pdf) / [long](https://sturlabragason.github.io/cv/sturlabragason.pdf), or if you just prefer the TL;DR: